BassemMohsen/SuspendedNTime/README.md

 ## Re-Sleep

+Re-Sleep acts as a safety net against Windows modern sleep random wakeups that can be triggerd by OEM BIOS, or by drivers from Silicon vendors.

+- Re-Sleep listens to Windows Kernel Power events for entering, exiting modern sleep, and the wakeup causes for exiting low power mode.
-- Re-Sleep automatically returns the device to Modern Standby (S0ix) if it wakes unexpectedly.
+- Re-Sleep automatically returns the device back to Modern Standby (S0ix) if it wakes unexpectedly.
-- If the system wakes without the user pressing the power button, it immediately re-enters S0ix.
+- If the system wakes without the user pressing the power button, it immediately returns back to low power S0ix.

 💡 If you use Hibernate, you do not need Re-Sleep — leave it disabled.